 Description & Biology

-Gypsy moth caterpillars feed on most hardwood trees, except ash.
+Spongy moth (Lymantria dispar) caterpillars feed on most hardwood trees, except ash.
 They prefer oak, poplar, gray birch and fruit trees.
 When half grown or larger, the larvae are also likely to feed on evergreens.
-As the number of gypsy moth larvae in an area increases, their favorite food sources become depleted.
+As the number of Spongy moth larvae in an area increases, their favorite food sources become depleted.
 The larvae are then likely to feed on other ornamental trees and shrubs.

 Healthy hardwoods can usually withstand two to three years of defoliation; however, secondary attack by insects or diseases can shorten or affect the life of weakened trees.
 Weakened, diseased, insect-damaged or shaded trees, particularly those already struggling with poor soil or moisture conditions, are especially vulnerable.
 Severely defoliated evergreens are less likely to survive than other trees.

 Spongy moth infestations are heaviest in central and southern Maine.
 In addition to defoliating trees, they are also nuisance pests because of wandering caterpillars, droppings, pupal cases and egg masses on homes and the spinning down of young caterpillars.
 Tiny hairs from the caterpillars can irritate the skin of some people.
 In some cases, severe reactions result in rashes and/or itching.
 If consulted, a doctor should be informed of the possibility of contact with Spongy moth caterpillar hair.

 Overwintering Spongy moth eggs hatch in May.
 The young, 1/16 inch, hairy, black caterpillars have a small knob on each side of the head and are first seen near clusters of eggs.
 It takes up to a month for all the eggs to hatch.
 For this reason, it is common to find caterpillars of various sizes at the same time.
 The larvae soon crawl into treetops, where they spin down on lines of silk to be blown to other places.